 Don’t rely on listings!
 There are so many sellers on Etsy it’s easy to get buried so work on your social media.
 We’ve connected our Facebook and Twitter accounts to our Etsy shop which makes it easy for customers to keep in touch and find out about new products.
 Take great photos, post them around and talk about what you’ve been doing – people like to get to know you.
 Speaking of which, Etsy has its own built in social side in the form of teams which offer great support and introduce your work to new potential customers.
 Look for teams that share common interests, be that where you are in the world or what you make and get chatting. – Thanks to Karen and Rich of Grin, Grimace and Squeak!

-Don’t be afraid to follow your instincts, and think outside the box.
+Don’t be afraid to follow your instincts, and think outside the box when you sell on Etsy.
 Not all of the typical selling rules apply for everyone on Etsy, so be creative and make some of your own to help you stand out.
 Also don’t be afraid to try new things!
-There are quite a few times I didn’t want to change what I was doing, but trying out different ideas gave me great insight into what I need to do to reach my goals. - Thanks to Amanda O’Bryan of Create My Creature
+There are quite a few times I didn’t want to change what I was doing, but trying out different ideas gave me great insight into what I need to do to reach my goals. – Thanks to Amanda O’Bryan of Create My Creature

 Do you sell on Etsy and have a great tip to share?
 If so, please leave a comment below with your best tip to get your Etsy store noticed.